SSSaaS/sssa-golang/README.md

 ## Contributing
 We welcome pull requests, issues, security advice on this library, or other contributions you feel are necessary.
 Feel free to open an issue to discuss any questions you have about this library.

+This is the reference implementation for all other SSSA projects.

 For security issues, send a GPG-encrypted email to <alexander.m.scheel@gmail.com> with public key [0xBDC5F518A973035E](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xBDC5F518A973035E).